HOG-Diff: Higher-Order Guided Diffusion for Graph Generation: Higher-order Guided Diffusion Model

 We draw inspiration from \emph{curriculum learning}, a paradigm that mimics human learning by systematically organizing data in a progression from simple (coarse) to complex (fine) \citep{staircase-NeurIPS2021,curriculum-IJCV2022}.
 Specifically, we model coarse intermediary structures as \emph{higher-order cells}, which encapsulate rich structural properties beyond pairwise interactions~\citep{HigherOrderReview2020}.
 These cells can be obtained by \emph{lifting} the original graph and retaining associated 2-faces as the higher-order skeleton.
 Our generative processes then follow a curriculum to progressively generate graphs, starting with higher-order cells and gradually refining them into the full complex graph.

-To implement our coarse-to-fine generation framework, we first introduce a key operation termed \emph{cell complex filtering} (CCF).
-The filtering operation decomposes the graph generation task into hierarchically structured and manageable subtasks.
+To implement our coarse-to-fine generation, we first introduce a key operation termed \emph{cell complex filtering} (CCF).

 \begin{proposition}[Cell complex filtering] Given a graph $\bm{G} = (\bm{V},\bm{E})$ and its associated cell complex $\mathcal{S}=\cup_\alpha x_\alpha$ (obtained via lifting).
-The $p$-cell complex filtering operation defines a filtered graph $\bm{G}_p = (\bm{V}_p,\bm{E}_p)$, where $\bm{V}_p = \{ v \in \bm{V} \mid \exists\;x_\alpha \text{with} \dim(x_\alpha)=p: v \in \overline{x_\alpha} \}$, and $\bm{E}_p = \{ (u, v) \in \bm{E} \mid \exists\;x_\alpha \text{with} \dim(x_\alpha)=p :\{ u,v\} \subseteq \overline{x_\alpha}\}$.
+The $p$-cell complex filtering operation defines a filtered graph $\bm{G}_{[p]} = (\bm{V}_{[p]},\bm{E}_{[p]})$, where $\bm{V}_{[p]} = \{ v \in \bm{V} \mid \exists\;x_\alpha \text{with} \dim(x_\alpha)=p: v \in \overline{x_\alpha} \}$, and $\bm{E}_{[p]} = \{ (u, v) \in \bm{E} \mid \exists\;x_\alpha \text{with} \dim(x_\alpha)=p :\{ u,v\} \subseteq \overline{x_\alpha}\}$.
 Here, $\overline{x_\alpha}$ denotes the closure of $x_\alpha$. \end{proposition}

 As illustrated in \cref{fig:cell-transform}, we first lift the graph to a cell complex and then apply CCF to generate intermediate states by pruning nodes and edges that do not belong to higher-order cells.
-In practice, CCF offers a substantial speedup, as it avoids the expensive enumeration of all cells required by lifting, see~\cref{app:complexity} for details.
+In practice, CCF offers a substantial speedup, as it avoids the expensive enumeration of all cells required by lifting (see~\cref{app:complexity} for detailed complexity analysis).
+The filtering operation decomposes the graph generation task into hierarchically structured and manageable subtasks.

 Based on the filtering results, the diffusion process is structured into $K$ hierarchical time windows, denoted as $\{[\tau_{k-1},\tau_k]\}_{k=1}^K$, where $0 = \tau_0 < \cdots < \tau_{k-1}< \tau_k < \cdots < \tau_K = T$, with the filtered results serving as natural intermediaries in the hierarchical generation process.

-The overall framework of HOG-Diff is depicted in \cref{fig:framework}.
+The overall framework of HOG-Diff is depicted in \cref{fig:framework}(left).
 In general, we first generate coarse-grained higher-order skeletons and subsequently refine them into finer pairwise relationships, thereby simplifying the task of capturing complex graph distributions.
 Formally, our generation process factorizes the joint distribution of the final graph $\bm{G}_0$ into a product of conditional distributions across these time windows: